-Make sure you don't miss out on the range of events DMFS Richmond hosts - like rock climbing, mini golf or evening events aimed exclusively for spouses and members.
+Make sure you don't miss out on the virtual and face-to-face events DMFS hosts to build and maintain connection with other Defence families in the area.
 Go to DMFS's Eventbrite page where you can register for free tickets to events.
-You can also see what local events are on by visiting the events calendar on the website defence.gov.au/ members-families.
+You can also see what local events are on by visiting the events calendar on the website defence.gov. au/members-families.
 Follow us on Facebook, Twitter and Instagram and keep up-to-date with the latest DMFS news and events.
 WHO CAN YOU MEET AT THE LOCAL OFFICE?